tsyne/tsyne/README.md

 ## Single-File Distribution

-This builds on single file applications that required Node.js running ts-node.
+This builds on single file applications that required Node.js running tsx.

 Distribute standalone `.ts` apps with npm dependencies declared inline in a similar way as ([Groovy's Grapes](https://docs.groovy-lang.org/latest/html/documentation/grape.html) technology does it.